dkulsh/techwiddeep/content/english/blog/opinions/find-jobs-the-hard-way.md

 Since a college degree was a good filter 20 years back, it was used to find a qualifying candidate back then.

-However, a degree is *not* a good filter anymore.
+**However, a degree is *not* a good filter anymore**.
 Therefore, it is less used these days (lots of college graduates are lethargic and uninterested).

 ### Mindnote

-In other words, if you are looking for a job in 2021, then a college degree is *not* as useful as you might think it to be.
+In other words, if you are looking for a job in 2021, **then a college degree is *not* as useful as you might think it to be**.

 ![College degree not useful](/images/find-jobs-the-hard-way/college-degree-not-useful.jpg)

-Once everyone had college degrees, no candidate had a distinguishing signal.
-However, companies still needed to recognize good candidates.
+No candidate had a distinguishing signal.
+At the same time, companies still needed to recognize good candidates.

 Filling the gap came online portals like Udacity, Udemy, HackerRank, HackerEarth, and many others.
 With their online evaluations, these sites claim to provide a "signal" of a candidate's worth.

 This is the reason we see many companies using online test platforms.

-I know that the criteria used by websites are bullshit.
+**I know that the criteria used by websites are bullshit**.
 This is regardless of the platform's performance in filtering candidates.

 These platforms test certain concepts.
 But **99% of people in the tech industry do not understand, remember, or use the concepts—meaning the evaluations are inefficient and can be optimized; an entrepreneurial opportunity.**